JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 cd ..
 git clone https://github.com/Microsoft/AirSim.git
 cd AirSim
-./setup.sh #insert your password note that this will install clang-8 and python 2.7 among other ubuntu packages ./build.sh
+./setup.sh #insert your password, if asked, note that this will install clang-8 and python 2.7 among other ubuntu packages ./build.sh
 ```
 throws plenty of warnings